Getting Started

 in thePATH

-script to run the RiescueD tests.
+to build RiescueD tests.

 What next?
 See the RiescueD User Guide page for information on getting started with RiESCUE.